 The New Teacher Development Initiative will be held at High Tech High in San Diego, CA. The symposium begins Wednesday, April 15th at 1:00 pm (allowing for morning travel) and ends on Friday, April 17th at noon.
 Thank you again for your interest and we hope that you take the Initiative and join in the discussion!
 The fee is $650/per participant and cost does not include travel or hotel.
 If you are interested in attending this event, please complete the online registration form below.
 Contact Julie Holmes, email@example.com, if you have any questions.
 [Sample Agenda]

 The Summer Institute is HTH Learning's largest annual event.
 Practitioners, school leaders, community partners, and charter and small school advocates from across the country come to High Tech High to learn about our principles and practices and to network with colleagues engaged in new school development and reform efforts.
 The Institute features interactive sessions on topics such as project-based learning, integrating math and science, working with diverse learners in heterogeneous classrooms, and more.
-Registration for this event will open by May 1st.
 The early registration fee is $750/ prior to June 1st.
-Late registration is $800/ after June 1st on a space-available basis.
+The late registration is $800/ after June 1st on a space-available basis.